Introduction

 25% of UK shoppers use AI tools

-I’m sure you might have wondered what makes ChatGPT recommend my competitors but not me?
-Or is it just me nerding out on inbound marketing?
-After spending a decade in inbound marketing, I was forced to ask this question.
-If you’ve asked yourself this question lately, you’re not alone, and it’s a valid one.
-Visibility will encompass more than just Google rankings by 2025.
+I’m sure you’ve wondered at some point why does ChatGPT recommend my competitors but not me?
+Or maybe that’s just me nerding out on inbound marketing and ChatGPT SEO.
+After spending a decade in inbound marketing, I was forced to ask this question myself.
+And if you’ve been asking it lately too, you’re not alone it’s a valid one.

-People are increasingly using AI tools like ChatGPT, Perplexity, Claude, and Google AI Overview as their first resource for product discovery, solution comparison, and purchasing decisions without ever clicking on a link.
-With over 400 million weekly users on ChatGPT alone, it is no longer optional to be recommended by AI; it is a necessity.
+By 2025, visibility will go far beyond traditional Google rankings.
+People are increasingly turning to AI tools like ChatGPT, Perplexity, Claude, and Google AI Overview as their first stop for product discovery, solution comparison, and purchasing decisions—often without ever clicking on a single link.
+With over 400 million weekly active users on ChatGPT, it’s no longer optional to be cited or recommended by AI.

 It’s not just visibility you’re losing when your brand doesn’t show up in AI-generated responses: it’s credibility.
 As more people turn to AI tools for answers, being absent from those conversations means your brand is effectively invisible.
 If the AI isn’t mentioning you, your audience might assume you’re not relevant, or worse, not trustworthy.